 Habitat: False Solomon's Seal will do well in home gardens if the soil is kept slightly acidic and a bit moist.
 Since it grows from horizontal thick, fleshy, creeping rhizomes it can make an interesting ground cover.
 It does not spread rapidly, so it is not invasive.
 It needs shade for most of the day.

-Names: Recent work by the Angiosperm Phylogeny Group (APG III classification system) has removed this genus from the Liliaceae family and placed it in the Asparagaceae, subfamily Nolinoideae.
-That subfamily name is a replacement for the Ruscaceae family.
+Names: Recent work by the Angiosperm Phylogeny Group (APG III classification system) has removed the 6-tepaled species of this genus from the Liliaceae family and placed them in the Ruscaceae family.
 The genus name Maianthemum which is made up from two Greek words, Maios for 'May' and anthemon for 'blossom' together meaning "May flower".
 The species name, racemosum is Latin for "having a raceme."

 The genus of the older scientific name, Smilacina racemosa has been dropped and combined with Maianthemum in the late 20th century because of the genetic similarity, the similar fruits, and evidence that the 4-tepal species evolved from a 6-tepal species.
 That genus name change is now pretty standard but you will find many variations in listing of the family name.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Link’ which is for Johann Heinrich Friedrich Link (1767-1851) German naturalist and botanist who succeeded Willdenow as director and curator of the Botanic Garden of Berlin, published widely and named many species.
 See more notes at bottom of the page as to the subspecies.